--:--

 Terms:

-• Resource Owner: the user (you).
+• Resource Owner: the user.

-• Client: third-party application/web.
+• Client: the third-party application or website.

 Notes: